Tyrn/wei/the-insider-en.typ

      "They are  no longer  Earthmen," McFergson smirked,  "the planet Adana, for your  information, was settled by SD Warheim.
-So,  Warheim brought there several  dozen  thousand  unemployed  people  -  subsidizing  their  one-way tickets.
+So,  Warheim brought there several  dozen  thousand  unemployed  people---subsidizing  their  one-way tickets.
 In  just  a short while, the unemployed realized that there were  a lot of jobs on  Adana and  no unemployment benefits.
 So,  they all screamed that it was slavery in disguise and demanded that the company transport them